TheGeekosaurus/extension-marketplace-api-2.0/API_SETUP_GUIDE.md

 3. The extension automatically tracks cache hit rates, which you can view in browser console logs
 4. Consider implementing a usage logging system in the backend for better tracking

+## Troubleshooting API Issues

+If you encounter issues with the API connections:

+1. **Check API Key Validity**
+   - Ensure your API keys are correctly entered in the `.env` file
+   - Verify that your subscription is active and has available credits

+2. **Network Connectivity**
+   - Make sure your server can connect to the API endpoints
+   - Check for any firewall or proxy settings that might block the connections

+3. **Rate Limiting**
+   - Most APIs have rate limits - check if you're hitting these limits
+   - Implement request throttling or backoff strategies if necessary

+4. **Fallback to Mock Data**
+   - If API issues persist, you can temporarily switch back to mock data mode

-By following these guidelines, you'll be able to set up and efficiently use the API services required for the E-commerce Arbitrage Extension.
+By following these guidelines, you'll be able to effectively set up and use the API services for the E-commerce Arbitrage Extension.